Apply for a scholarship!

 Winners will be notified by mail in the early part of May.
 Announcements will be made at the Annual Meeting and in our summer newsletter.

-Our Foundation embraces the empowerment of working hard, having fun, following dreams and passions to be leaders in supporting the communities we live in.
-The Scholarship Selection Committee is made up of a diverse selection of employees of Blue FCU, Foundation Board Members and Blue FCU members at large.
+We embrace the empowerment of working hard, having fun, following dreams and passions to be leaders in supporting the communities we live in.
+The Scholarship Selection Committee is made up of a diverse selection of employees of Blue and members at large.
 We present to you after much deliberation our 2018 Scholarship Recipients:

 Brenden is deeply involved in many areas of his community, as a basketball athlete, volunteer, and student leader.
 In each of these facets of his school and community, Brenden excels to inspire others through his own dedication to positive work.
 In the fall, Brenden plans on attending the University of Colorado in Boulder to study Computer Science with a minor in Chemical and Biological Engineering.
 He hopes to take this education into the development of new tools to better “live, work, and play.”